 (Balance Sheet 31 March 2023 - assets held for sale £1.5m - Investment properties £36.6m) Arrears Balance Sheet 31 March 2023 - Debtors total of £20.559m includes £4.014m debtors (subject to arrears) market price.
 Market prices can fluctuate considerably due to global events.
 The value of these assets was current at the Balance Sheet date, but it cannot be determined for how long this value will be correct.
 As at 31 March 2023, the Council had a balance on current debtors of £20.559m.
 A review of significant balances suggested that an impairment of doubtful debts of £4.014m was required. result in a gain / charge to the Comprehensive Income & Expenditure Statement of £0.381m.
 If collection rates were to deteriorate by 5% the amount of the impairment of doubtful debts would require an additional £0.201m to be set aside as an allowance.
 Pension Liability (Balance Sheet 31 March 2023 - pensions liability £7.796m) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and the expected return on pension fund assets.
 A firm of consulting actuaries (Barnett Waddingham) is engaged to provide the Council with expert advice about the assumptions to be applied.
 For more information on the Defined Benefit Pension Scheme please refer to note 44.
 The effects on the net pensions' liability of changes in individual assumptions can be measured.
 For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £14.257m.
 Investments (Balance Sheet 31 March 2023 Short Term - £36.932m Long Term - £0.824m) At 31 March 2023, the Council held £36.932m of short-term investments.
-These include £14.685m invested in As most of the investments are either in AAA-rated MMF's or short-term deposits in A-rated UK banks, the risk of impairment is considered to be minimal.
+These include £14.685m invested in AAA-rated instant access Money Market Funds and £22m invested in A-rated UK institutions, all for periods of up to 1 year.
+As most of the investments are either in AAA-rated MMF's or short-term deposits in A-rated UK banks, the risk of impairment is considered to be minimal.
 Pension Fund Property Investment Assets Balance Sheet 31 March 2023 - Property Investment Assets £11.653m The Council's net pension liability disclosed at note 44 includes an estimate of the total value of the Council's share of the Lincolnshire Pension Fund investment assets.
 Less certainty and a higher degree of caution should be attached to the Council's share of these pension fund assets.
 The Council's actuary has estimated that the value of the Council's share of property investment assets as at 31 March 2023 was £11.653m.